Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 There is no simple fix for this issue.
 It all depends on the business domain and its needs.

-In this specific example, one way to ensure transactional behavior is to make the operation idempotent.
+In this specific example,
+One way to ensure transactional behavior is to make the operation idempotent;
 That is, leading to the same result even if the operation repeated multiple times.

 For example, we can ask the consumer to pass the value of the counter.